-What are the different components of wastewater?
+What are the different compounds of wastewater

 Based on a study, 1g of phosphate-phosphorus (PO4-P) can cause an seaweed expansion of 100g.
 When these seaweeds die, they require about 150 g of oxygen to decompose.
 This phenomenon starts at very low P-PO4 concentrations:

-- 0.1-0.2 mg/l in tap water
+• 0.1-0.2 mg/l in running water

-- of 0.005-0.01 mg/l in stagnant water.
+• 0.005-0.01 mg/l in stagnant water.

 Total Phosphorus = Particulate Phosphorus + Dissolved Phosphorus = Mineral Phosphorus + Organic Phosphorus